babycoff/fishDotFiles/README.md

 # fishDotFiles

 To save my own config files.
+Work in Ubuntu22 well~

 Make some soft links to these files when sitting in a new room.